terrapower/armi/doc/user/spatial_block_parameters.rst

                           1 1 1 1 1 1 1 1 1 1 1
                            1 1 1 1 1 1 1 1 1 1

-This creates a ten-ring hexagonal lattice in a "corners up" or "tips up" orientation.
+This creates a ten-ring hexagonal lattice in a "corners up" orientation.
 While the resulting geometry may look like a flats up lattice, the individual hexagons that make up a lattice site are corners up.

 .. note::